Kanchan9540/Dev-tinder-frontned/README.md

 - Build the userCard on feed
 - Edit profile feature
 - Show Toast Message on Save of profile.
-- See all my connections
+- New page to See all my connections
--
+- New page to See all my connection requests

 Body